GreenDelta/openLCA2-manual/src/epds/life_cycle_models.md

 ## Method 1: On process level

 In openLCA v2.5.0, within the process, you can add the product flow corresponding to the EPD result as an input.
 Then, as usual, use the provider dropdown to select the appropriate module (i.e., the process or result) you want to link to your system.
+Make sure that you still generate a product system prior to the calculations, as the ['direct calculation'](../cheat/direct.md) function does not work for now in combination with results.

 ![](../media/epd_res_in_prod_sys_1.png)